 Residents who develop a Conservation Plan and implement the BMPs as scheduled in the plan will be in accordance with the Non-Point Source Ordinance of Thurston County.

 The district provides free technical assistance for residents of Thurston County.
 Our qualified resource specialists are here to assist landowners with all types of questions on land management, crop and livestock advice, forestry, soils, shorelines, wetlands, prairie, wildlife habitat, streams and lakes, erosion, native plants, riparian restoration, soil testing and much more.

-If you would like additional information and/or are interested in developing a Conservation Plan, contact one of our resource techs:
+If you would like additional information and/or are interested in developing a Conservation Plan, contact us to submit a Request for Assistance: